Joe Wright

-Joseph Wright (born 25 August 1972) is an English film director.
-He directed the period drama adaptations Pride & Prejudice (2005), Atonement (2007), Anna Karenina (2012), and Cyrano (2021), the action thriller Hanna (2011), the Peter Pan origin story Pan (2015), and Darkest Hour (2017).
+Joseph Wright (born 25 August 1972) is an English filmmaker.
+He began his career directing music videos and television series, before making his feature directorial debut with Pride & Prejudice (2005), based on the Jane Austen novel.
+His subsequent works include the period drama adaptations Atonement (2007), Anna Karenina (2012), and Cyrano (2021), the action thriller Hanna (2011), the Peter Pan origin story Pan (2015), and the Winston Churchill biopic Darkest Hour (2017).
 He also directed the historical drama television series Mussolini: Son of the Century (2025).

+Wright has been nominated for six BAFTA Film Awards and won Outstanding Debut by a British Writer, Director or Producer for Pride & Prejudice.
+He also won a BAFTA TV Award for Best Drama Series for the BBC Television serial Charles II: The Power and the Passion (2003), and was nominated for a Golden Globe Award for Best Director for Atonement.

 Early life and career

 Wright always had an interest in the arts, especially painting.
 He also made films on his Super 8 camera and spent time in the evenings acting in a drama club.
 Wright is dyslexic.
 He went to Islington Green Secondary School, but left without any GCSEs.

 He began his career working at his parents' puppet theatre, the Little Angel Theatre in Islington.
 He also took classes at the Anna Scher Theatre School and acted professionally on stage and camera.
 He spent an art foundation year at Camberwell College of Arts, before taking a degree in fine art and film at Central St Martins where he was tutored by Malcolm Le Grice and Vera Neubauer.
 In his last year of studies he received a scholarship to make a short film for the BBC that won several awards.